SCOPE OF THIS CHAPTER

 1. Arrangements for Adoption Reviews

 Once an adoption agency has Authority to Place for Adoption, there is a requirement to review the child's case under the Adoption Agencies Regulations 2005.
-Until the child is placed for adoption, this runs alongside the requirement to hold a Looked After Review in relation to the child - see Looked After Reviews Procedure.
+Until the child is placed for adoption, this runs alongside the requirement to hold a Looked After Review in relation to the child - see Child in Care Reviews Procedure.

 2. Convening and Chairing Adoption Reviews